-Limits · Cloudflare Pages docs

 Limits

 Below are limits observed by the Cloudflare Pages free plan.
-For more details on removing these limits, refer to our Cloudflare plans page.
+For more details on removing these limits, refer to the Cloudflare plans page.

 Builds

-Each time you push new code to your GitHub repository, Pages will build and deploy your site.
+Each time you push new code to your git repository, Pages will build and deploy your site.
 You can deploy up to 500 times per month on the free plan.
 Refer to the Pro and Business plans on the Pages pricing page if you need to deploy more frequently.

 Builds will timeout after 20 minutes.